ankakom/cisco-ios-xe-programmability-lab-module-6-mdt/README.md

 ![](imgs/4-mdt-solution.png)

 Telegraf is the tool that receives and decodes the telemetry data that is sent from the IOS XE devices.
-It processes the data and sends it into the InfluxDB datastore, where Grafana can access it in order to create visualizations.
+It processes the data and sends it into the InfluxDB datastore, where Grafana can access it to create visualizations.

 Telegraf runs inside the  "tig_mdt" Docker container.
-To connect to this container from the Ubuntu host follow the steps below:
+To connect to this container from the Ubuntu host, follow the steps below:

 ```
 auto@automation:~$ docker ps